 The Group reviews the carrying amounts of these assets at the end of each reporting period to determine whether there is objective evidence of impairment.
-When indication of impairment is identified, management prepares discounted future cash flow to assess the differences between the carrying amount and value in use and provide for impairment loss.
-Any change in the assumption adopted in the cash flow forecasts may result in recognition of impairment loss or increase or decrease impairment loss for the year and affect the Group's net asset value.
+When indication of impairment is identified, management prepares discounted future cash flow to assess the differences between the carrying amount and recoverable amount and provide for impairment loss.
+Any change in the assumptions adopted in the cash flow forecasts may result in recognition or reversal of impairment loss or increase or decrease impairment loss for the year and affect the Group's net asset value.